r1sque/xvm.solution/README.md

-# xvm.solution
+# Vanilla Supremacy Paste (EAX-Based)

-an attampt at making a somewhat better vanilla supremcy past based on eax
+This project is an attempt to make a better version of the Supremacy, using EAX as the base.